humanchimp/stable/README.md

   })
 })
 ```
 _Figure 1_: It works pretty similarly to other BDD frameworks like jasmine or mocha or jest.
-It's inspired by all three of them.

 You can use it as a library:
 ```javascript